Yoga-Syahputra/Phishing-Detection-VAE-CNN/README.md

 ### /models

-This directory contains the best VAE-CNN model, along with the vocabulary file generated during the preprocessing.
+This directory contains the best VAE-CNN model, along with the vocabulary file generated during the preprocessing

 ### /notebook